Yes, I really do have a camouflage bee suit. It wasn’t an idea that came to me fully formed, but one that evolved piecemeal.

 I called my friend, the assistant postmaster, and she put me up for the night.
 The problem was that I had a mandatory field trip the next morning and I couldn’t get home before then.
 I had no clean clothes, no toothbrush, and no way to stay dry in the field.
 Ever the gentleman, my friend’s other loaned me his brand new, never-been-worn camo rain gear—straight from Cabelas.

-Off to class
+Off to class with no clean clothes

 Bright and early the next morning, off I went to join my classmates and examine the biodiversity of urban forests.
 It was excruciating.
 All day long the guys, big handsome rogues half my age, would walk straight into me, nearly knocking me over.
 “Oh, Rusty!
 Sorry, I didn’t see you standing there!”
 At each new stop, the professor would do a head count, then solemnly pronounce, “We seem to be missing someone.”
 It was a long, long day.

 By the end, I never wanted to see camo again.
-But as things happen, my daughter soon paid a visit and brought me a cache of BDUs she had leftover from her army days.
+But as things happen, my daughter soon paid a visit and brought me a cache of BDUs she had left over from her army days.
 They reminded her too much of Iraq, but they were perfectly good, so she thought I might want them for gardening.

 From rain gear to BDUs